-Upon discharge from our clinic, we also recommend you to NOT drive/operate heavy machinery or weaponry (i.e. car, ATV, lawn mower, snow blower, hunting gears) nor engage in strenuous activities (i.e. run a marathon) within 24hourspost treatment.
+Upon discharge from our clinic, we also recommend you to NOT drive/operate heavy machinery or weaponry (i.e. car, ATV, lawnmower, snow blower, hunting gears) nor engage in strenuous activities (i.e. run a marathon) within 24 hours post-treatment.

-This paperwork can serve as a guideline to your personalized care and treatment at our clinic.
+This email can serve as a guideline for your personalized care and treatment at our clinic.
 Therefore, you are highly encouraged to bring your medical records from your primary care provider or mental health provider.
 If you have had recent lab work, please bring a copy of the results.
 There are some medical conditions that may require an assessment of labs prior to your first infusion and we will discuss this during your initial consultation.

 For your comfort, you may bring items such as iPods, smartphones, tablets, and headphones.
 You will be in a private room setting during your infusion.
 Our goal is to make you feel at ease and comfortable before, during, and after your infusion treatment.
 Complimentary earplugs and eye covers are available for your use as well.

 Most importantly, you will also need to bring a driver to all of your appointments.

 It is possible to notice effects within 24 hours of a ketamine infusion.
 Many patients begin to benefit from symptom improvement within 2-4 hours, in some patients it may take up to 24-48 hours.
 You will fill out self-administered assessment questionnaires prior to each treatment.
 This will help us determine your response.